Moguri/prototype-mercury/docs/gdd.rst

 ^^^^

 This game utilizes a "job system."
-Each monster has access to a set of jobs and has a currently active job.
+Each golem has access to a set of jobs and has a currently active job.
 Different jobs can provide different stat boosts and access to certain abilities.
 Jobs can also have requirements that must be met before they can be used (e.g., a certain number of levels in another job).

-A monster gains "experience" in a job via "Job Points" (or JP).
+A golem gains "experience" in a job via "Job Points" (or JP).
-After acquiring enough JP, a monster will obtain a new level in the current job.
+After acquiring enough JP, a golem will obtain a new level in the current job.
 This is no limit to the number of levels that can be acquired for a job.
 However, job levels have no benefits themselves (e.g., stat gains).
 Instead, job levels can used to unlock new classes, and the JP earned can be spent on purchasing new :ref:`abilities`.